opentargets/opentargets.github.io/my_collections/_platform_team/annalisa-buniello.md

 Before starting her role at EBI, Annalisa conducted her predoctoral and postdoctoral research in Genetics of Sensory Function at EMBL Rome, Wellcome Sanger Institute and King’s College London.

 Annalisa holds a PhD in Medical Genetics and a M.Sc. in Pharmaceutical Chemistry from the University of Naples, Italy.

+Get in touch with Annalisa if you have questions about the Open Targets bioinformatics products and stakeholders.